The Couinaud classification of liver anatomy divides the liver into eight functionally indepedent segments.

 How to separate liver segments on cross sectional imaging

-Left lobe: lateral(II/III) vs medial segment (IVA/B)
+Left liver: lateral(II/III) vs medial segment (IVA/B)

 Extrapolate a line along the falciform ligament superiorly to the confluence of the left and middle hepatic veins at the IVC (blue line).

-Left vs Right lobe: IVA/B vs V/VIII
+Left vs Right liver: IVA/B vs V/VIII

 Extrapolate a line from the gallbladder fossa superiorly along the middle hepatic vein to the IVC (red line).